RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 Notice that most of the custom MOS ICs are in socket.
 But for some reason the character ROM (MOS 901225-01) is not socketed.
 Why?
 Not sure, but I think it is fair to assume that Commodore we running low on stock on sockets - or would like to save a little bit of money.

+Below are some pictures of the mainboard before refurbish.

 There are some things to notice from the visual inspection which will be taken care of:

 > **Noticeable areas:**
 >
-> Emerging corrosion - On the backside of the PCB there seems to be some emerging corrosion between U14 and U16
+> * Emerging corrosion - On the backside of the PCB there seems to be some emerging corrosion between U14 and U16
 >
-> Flux residue - On the backside of the PCB there are some old flux residue from a hand soldering of R27
+> * Flux residue - On the backside of the PCB there are some old flux residue from a hand soldering of R27
 >
-> Ceramic capacitor and thermal paste -
+> * Ceramic capacitor and thermal paste - The ceramic capacitor C54 is leaning towards the VIC-II chip.
+Also the thermal paste on the VIC-II is dried out and is spilled over the pins